GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 See [View the timing breakdown of a request][23] for a way to access this data that does not require hovering.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/c7kf94kHB11kK5AyYyMn.png", alt="Previewing the timing breakdown of a request.", width="800", height="556" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/7KlTSfkZgbfcXNviw9dm.png", alt="Previewing the timing breakdown of a request.", width="800", height="666" %}

-**Figure 27**.
-Previewing the timing breakdown of a request

 #### Timing breakdown phases explained {: #timing-explanation }

-Here's more information about each of the phases you may see in the Timing tab:
+Here's more information about each of the phases you may see in the **Timing** tab:

 - **Queueing**.
 The browser queues requests when:
   - There are higher priority requests.